What you need to know about getting tested and self-isolating in Scotland right now

 After rubbing its long cotton swab over your tonsils and inside your nose, you should receive rapid results in 30 minutes.

-If you order a rapid lateral flow test at home, you will receive a pack of seven tests and need to report your results online or on the phone, self-isolate and do a PCR test to confirm your positive lateral flow result.
+If you order a rapid lateral flow test at home, you will receive a pack of seven tests and need to report your results online, on the phone or on the Protect Scotland app, then self-isolate and do a PCR test to confirm your positive lateral flow result.

 When do I need to self-isolate?